Metal recyclers prepare for electric car revolution

 Most electric cars are powered by lithium NMC batteries which use a cathode composed of nickel, manganese and cobalt and a graphite anode.

 Mining enough cobalt to meet demand is a particular concern as most of the world’s supplies come from Democratic Republic of Congo, where mining areas are prone to conflict.
-The price of cobalt has more than doubled so far this year.
+The price of cobalt COB-CATH-LON has more than doubled so far this year.

 (Graphic - Demand for battery materials: reut.rs/2zzGHaG)